 |EDI Production||I have been blacklisted from the Oregon Medicaid SFTP server in the past due to unsuccessful logon attempts.
 How can I prevent this from happening?|

 Be sure to change passwords before they expire.
-Make sure that any software you use has “retries” set to zero.
+Passwords for the Oregon Medicaid SFTP server expire every 45 days.
+Also make sure that any software you use has “retries” set to zero.

 |EDI Production||How does Oregon Medicaid handle scripts that run to submit transactions and/or pick up response transactions?|

 Oregon Medicaid does not have a policy against running scripts, but we strongly advise against it.
 This may be one of the reasons some users frequently get blacklisted.

 Scripts do not typically address password requirements, resulting in calls to reset the password.
 If you do not disable the script, we cannot easily reset the password.

 |EDI Production||Does my password to the mailbox ever expire? |